SwarmStorm/awesome/README.md

 *   [dexteryy/spellbook-of-modern-webdev](https://github.com/dexteryy/spellbook-of-modern-webdev) - A Big Picture, Thesaurus, and Taxonomy of Modern JavaScript Web Development

 *   [cloudcommunity/Free-Certifications](https://github.com/cloudcommunity/Free-Certifications) - A curated list of free courses with certifications.
+Also available at https://free-certifications.com/

 *   [djsime1/awesome-flipperzero](https://github.com/djsime1/awesome-flipperzero) - 🐬 A collection of awesome resources for the Flipper Zero device.